truenas/middleware/docs/userguide/index.rst

 add a storage as described in Adding Storage.

 If you need to access the shell of the jail containing the application to complete or test your configuration, click the entry for the associated jail in the
 Jails section of the tree.
-You can then click its shell icon as described in Managing Jails.
+You can then click its "shell" icon as described in Managing Jails.

-Once the configuration is complete, click the red OFF button in the entry for the PBI.
+Once the configuration is complete, click the red "OFF" button in the entry for the PBI.
 If the service successfully starts, it will change to a blue ON.
-If it fails to start, click the jail's shell icon and type **tail /var/log/messages** to see if any errors were logged.
+If it fails to start, click the jail's "shell" icon and type **tail /var/log/messages** to see if any errors were logged.

 Updating Plugins
 ----------------